gunika02/Walmart-Sales-Insights-SQL-Python/README.md

-# Walmart Sales Insights: End-to-End SQL & Python Project
+# Walmart Data Analysis: End-to-End SQL + Python Project

 ## 📌 Project Overview
 This project is an **end-to-end data analysis pipeline** for Walmart sales data, combining **Python** for data cleaning and preprocessing with **SQL** for advanced querying and business insights.